redisson/redisson/docs/integration-with-spring.md

 _This feature is available only in [Redisson PRO](https://redisson.pro) edition._

-Redisson implements Spring Cloud Stream integration based on the reliable Redis Stream structure for message delivery.
-To use Redis binder with Redisson you need to add [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) Binder library in classpath:
+Redisson implements Spring Cloud Stream integration based on the reliable Stream structure for message delivery.
+To use Redis or Valkey binder with Redisson you need to add [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) Binder library in classpath:

 Maven:
 ```xml